AxelUser/maltsev.space/src/posts/008-bloom-filters-pt1/index.md

 - `n` is the number of inserted elements
 - `m` is the size of the bit array

+> [!warning]
->It's worth noting that this formula is an approximation.
+> It's worth noting that this formula is an approximation.
 According to [detailed mathematical analysis](https://cglab.ca/~morin/publications/ds/bloom-submitted.pdf), the actual false positive rate is strictly larger than this approximation for any k ≥ 2.

 ### How Parameters Affect Performance